rd003/blog/content/posts/blob-storage-with-dotnet-mvc.md

 ![Azure blob storage crud operations with .net core mvc and sql server](/images/blobstorage/azure-blob-storage-crud.png)

-`Azure blob storage` is storage solution provided by microsoft.
+`Azure blob storage` is a storage solution provided by microsoft.
 You can store data like images, audio, video, json files, zip files etc etc in the azure.

 ## What are we going to learn?